Using amusement parks for education

 For the English part of the www site, were collect some of the material considered to be useful outside Sweden.
 See also a small booklet See!
 Feel!
 Try! for visiting amusement park with children (with Comments).

-The Swedish amusement parks remain closed during the summer of 2020.
-Read more about the background
+The Swedish amusement parks remained closed for all of 020.
+Read more about the background.They opened again in June 2021.

 Physik im Prater und Spielplatz - presentation for the 70th Fortbildungswoche, Wien 23 Feb 2016